textpattern/textpattern.github.io/tags/shortcodes/aside-quote-shortcode.md

 ## Usage

-Now you’re all set to add Tweets (in this case) as aside-quotes in your articles.
+Now you're all set to add Tweets (in this case) as aside-quotes in your articles.

 Open your article draft in the Write panel, and use the short-tag between two paragraphs, where desired, as follows: